 Any rainfall typically occurs between the months of August and October.

 Following rainfall, mosquitoes can be more active expecially at sunset.
-We therefore recommend the use of a good insect repellent.
+We therefore recommend taking insect repellent.

 Tempartures also vary from island to island and within each island - in the desolate centres of the flat islands, temperatures can reach 40 degrees whereas the coastal areas generally remain in the high twenties.